maxlchen/Controllable-Mixed-Initiative-Dialogue-Generation/README.md

 # Controllable Mixed-Initiative Dialogue Generation through Prompting
 Under construction!
 This repository primarily contains our code for RAP-GPT3, a chatbot built to function zero-shot in the PersuasionForGood context.
-However, you can also find the prmopts used for the ESConv evaluation [here](https://github.com/maxlchen/Controllable-Mixed-Initiative-Dialogue-Generation/blob/main/ESConv_Prompts.tsv)
+However, you can also find the prompts used for the ESConv evaluation [here](https://github.com/maxlchen/Controllable-Mixed-Initiative-Dialogue-Generation/blob/main/ESConv_Prompts.tsv).

 ACL 2023 Citation: